Jingfuju/JFWeatherAPP/README.md

 - Xcode 13.2.1 or Above
 - Supported iOS 15.0 and above:
-    UIMenu is only supported at the iOS 14.0 above, the singleSelection for UIMenu start to support when 15.0
+    Note: UIMenu is only supported at the iOS 14.0 above, the singleSelection for UIMenu start to support when 15.0
-- Download Code or Clone the repository: [https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository]
+- Download Code or Clone the repository:
 - Open Project in Xcode
 - Run on Simulator
   - Set Simulator as run device